Tur[k]ingBench: A Challenge Benchmark for Web Agents: Abstract

-Additionally, to facilitate the evaluation on \datasetName, we develop an evaluation framework that connects the responses of chatbots to modifications on web pages (modifying a text box, checking a radio, etc.).
-We evaluate the performance of state-of-the-art models, including language-only, vision-only, and layout-only models, and their combinations, on this benchmark.
-Our findings reveal that these models perform significantly better than random chance, yet considerable room exists for improvement.
-We hope this benchmark will help facilitate the evaluation and development of web-based agents.\footnote{Dataset and baselines are available at: \url{https://turkingbench.github.io}}
+Building on this idea, we present \emph{\datasetName}, a benchmark consisting of tasks presented as web pages with textual instructions and multi-modal contexts.
+Unlike previous approaches that rely on artificially synthesized web pages, our benchmark uses natural HTML pages originally designed for crowdsourcing workers to perform various annotation tasks.
+Each task's HTML instructions are instantiated with different values derived from crowdsourcing tasks, creating diverse instances.
+This benchmark includes 32.2K instances spread across 158 tasks.
+To support the evaluation of \datasetName, we have developed a framework that links chatbot responses to actions on web pages (e.g., modifying a text box, or selecting a radio button).
+We assess the performance of cutting-edge private and open-source models, including language-only and vision-language models (such as GPT4 and InternVL), on this benchmark.
+Our results show that while these models outperform random chance, there is still significant room for improvement.
+We hope that this benchmark will drive progress in the evaluation and development of web agents.\footnote{ Data and code: \url{https://turkingbench.github.io/} }